jdee-emacs/jdee/README.md

 - If you notice a bug, open an issue on Github [Issues](https://github.com/jdee-emacs/jdee/issues)

-*Always include JDEE and Emacs versions when reporting issues.
-Thanks!*

-## Community
+## Mailing lists archives

-- The [mailing list](http://sourceforge.net/p/jdee/mailman/) is still hosted by sourceforge.
+- The archives of [old mailing list](http://sourceforge.net/p/jdee/mailman/) is hosted by sourceforge.
 It includes `jdee-announce`, `jdee-users`, and `jdee-devel`.

 ## Authors